Dirk Hartog Island National Park Ecological Restoration Project

 A cat barrier fence has been installed across the island, separating the island into two management sections to assist the staged cat eradication program.
 Two aerial cat baiting operations were completed in May 2014 (entire island) and May 2015 (north of the cat fence).
 An intensive cat monitoring and trapping program commenced south of the cat fence in July 2014, with only one feral cat photographed on the monitoring cameras since the last known cats were removed in October 2014.

-A biosecurity implementation plan was developed with input from island stakeholders to guide biosecurity actions by Parks and Wildlife, and to encourage voluntary cooperation by visitors and other stakeholders.
+A biosecurity implementation plan was developed with input from island stakeholders to guide biosecurity actions by DBCA, and to encourage voluntary cooperation by visitors and other stakeholders.
 Keeping weeds, pest animals and diseases off the island is crucial to the success of the project.

-A weed management and action plan is guiding the management of invasive plant species on the island through to 2018.
+A weed management and action plan will continue to guide the management of invasive plant species on the island.

-Three surveys for the introduced black rat conducted in 2011, 2013 and 2014, have so far failed to detect the rat on the island or in the communities of Denham, Useless Loop and Monkey Mia.
+Three surveys for the introduced black rat conducted in 2011, 2013 and 2014, failed to detect the rat on the island or in the communities of Denham, Useless Loop and Monkey Mia.

-Prior to this a significant amount of planning will be undertaken to identify suitable locations in which to introduce animals, identify appropriate source populations to supply animals for introduction to Dirk Hartog Island and develop monitoring protocols to ensure successful establishment of new populations.
+Prior to this a significant amount of planning was undertaken to identify suitable locations in which to introduce animals, identify appropriate source populations to supply animals for introduction to DHI and develop monitoring protocols to ensure successful establishment of new populations.